 The Collective and Community Trauma of COVID-19

 Right now it’s critical that we normalize the mental, emotional, and physical stress that we are experiencing.
 Being emotionally affected by COVID-19 doesn’t mean you aren’t strong, nor does it reflect on your skill as a clinician or your professional identity.
 It only means that you are human.
-This article talks about COVID-19 as a collective trauma for our communities and highlights the need for considering our mental health now, not only after the fact.

 “Feeling intermittently (or constantly) on edge, worried or sleepless are normal ‘fight-or-flight’ reactions to this trauma.
 We are not going crazy.
 We are simply coping with a new reality — whether we are sick or not.”